sachinyadav111140/designPattern/structural/Adapter/Adapter.md

     PaymentGateway <|..
 PayPalAdapter : is a
     PaymentGateway <|..
 CreditCardAdapter : is a
-    PayPalAdapter --> PayPal : has a
+    PayPalAdapter o-- PayPal : has a
-    CreditCardAdapter --> CreditCard : has a
+    CreditCardAdapter o-- CreditCard : has a
     PaymentProcessor --> PaymentGateway : uses
 ```